DoorDash's Q2 orders hit record high but revenue gains slow

 But the growth was lower than the double- and even triple-digit percentage revenue gains DoorDash saw over the prior four quarters as the pandemic juiced demand for delivery.

-One issue: Many cities have temporarily capped the fees DoorDash can charge to merchants in an effort to help small businesses during the pandemic.
+One issue: Many cities, including New York and Los Angeles, have temporarily capped the fees DoorDash can charge to merchants in an effort to help small businesses during the pandemic.
 DoorDash said those price caps cost the company $26 million in the second quarter.

 Last month, DoorDash sued the city of San Francisco over its 15% fee cap per order, which was made permanent in June.